serialcomma/blog/_posts/2020-04-12-choosing-typefaces.md

 ### Type class

 There are five basic classes of type: serif, sans serif, display, monospace, and script.
-For the body text of this blog, monospace--which allots the same space to each character, like a typewriter--won't work because it seems unfinished.
+For the body text of this blog, monospace---which allots the same space to each character, like a typewriter---won't work because it seems unfinished.
 Script fonts won't work because they're too fussy and hard to read in lengthy blocks of text.
 Display fonts are for headlines and short snippets of text.

 The debate rages whether serif or sans serif fonts are better for body text.
 I won't revisit that debate here.
 My personal preference is a serif font for blocks of text, so that is where I will start my search.

 ### x-height

 The x-height of a font is the height of the lowercase x, as illustrated in the image at the top of this post.
-The characters in that image---from the beginning of my sample string--are intended to show the height of the x character relative to other characters with ascenders and descenders.
+The characters in that image---from the beginning of my sample string---are intended to show the height of the x character relative to other characters with ascenders and descenders.
 That's because the *relative* x-height is what is important for readability.
 In general, for smaller font sizes, fonts with a larger x-height will be easier to read because the features of the letterforms will be more easily distinguished.

 Here are two examples of serif fonts of the same font size with different x-heights.
 (The examples I show will not necessarily use fonts available in Google Fonts.)